jacob-card-howe/discord-ec2-manager/README.md

 1. Your EC2 Instance's Instance ID (i-stringofcharacters)
 1. Your EC2 Instance's Public IP Address (if public IP address is not nil)
 1. Your EC2 Instance's State (`pending`, `running`, `stopped`, etc.)
+1. Information regarding your service's name and service port (if `-svc` and `-sp` flags were used)
+1. Your service's current status (if `-scp` flag was used, and service is serving a valid HTTP endpoint)
 ___

 ### `!help`